-Western Michigan University's interdisciplinary health services program will be a good fit for you if you are:
+Western Michigan University's healthcare services and sciences program will be a good fit for you if you are:

 - A student who wants to prepare for administrative and other non-clinical positions in health care.